juliuskunze/jaxnet/README.md

 loss = L2Regularized(loss, scale=.1)
 ```

-`loss` is now a module that can be used as above.
+`loss` is now just another module that can be used as above.
 Reparametrized layers are one-liners, too (see [API](API.md#regularization-and-reparametrization)).
 JAXnet allows regularizing or reparametrizing any module or subnetwork without changing its code.
 This is possible because modules do not instantiate any variables.